Etiology of Constipation

 - Lubricant laxatives lubricate intestinal mucosa and soften stool.

 - Caution: Administer on empty stomach at bedtime.
 Mineral oil prevents absorption of oil-soluble vitamins and drugs.
-With older patients, aspiration potential suggests that mineral oil should be avoided because it can cause lipid pneumonitis.
+With older patients, aspiration potential suggests that mineral oil be avoided because it can cause lipid pneumonitis.
 It can interfere with postoperative healing of anorectal surgery.
 Avoid giving with docusate sodium.
 Docusate sodium causes increased systemic absorption of mineral oil.

 - Use: Prophylactically to prevent straining in patients for whom straining would be dangerous.